gtktorres/w_system/README.md

 ## Description

-An innovative software prototype that guages a users toxicity levels.
+An innovative software prototype that gauges a user's toxicity levels.
 This will be done by checking a new user's public information.
 The AI model will then determine the toxicity level from the provided information.
-If toxic enough, it will inform the proper authority.
+If it is toxic enough, it will inform the proper authority.
 No administrative tasks are given.

 ## Getting Started